 This museum, about 5.6 kms from the lake, is maintained by the Sacred Heart College – Theological Seminary founded in 1895.
 It is devoted to archaeological remains and the flora and fauna of the hills.
 One of the best orchidariums in the country, with more than 300 species of orchids, is also housed here.
 A Spanish Father Ugarthe contributed his major collections to the Museum.
 Working hours – 10 AM to 11.30 AM and 3 PM to 5 PM (Sunday Holiday)

-It is about 5.5 Kms from the lake and located very close to Golf club, it commands a beautiful view of entire vaigai dam, As the valley is very deep, dense and dangerous, recommended to see with precautionary measures.
+It is about 5.5 Kms from the lake and located very close to Golf club.
+It commands a beautiful view of entire Vaigai dam.
+As the valley is very deep, dense and dangerous, it is recommended to see with precautionary measures.

 This is also called as a Rattail falls,The widest falls ranging from 13th Kilometer on the Ghat road to Kodai.
 It is one of the highest falls in India, with their 975 feet drop.